The 6 Types of Threads the Pros Use for Machine Embroidery

 4. Metallic Thread

-Metallic threads are regarded for their luxury look and durability.
-The metallic thread can produce embroideries with lustrous shine that last longer.
-For their incredible appeal and strength, they are more expensive than any other thread.
+Metallic threads are regarded for their luxury look and shine.
+The metallic thread can produce embroideries with lustrous shine and polish.
+For their incredible appeal and gloss, they are more expensive than any other thread.

 5. Rayon Thread